ENIGMA-infra/wg_website_template/docs/index.md

 # Welcome to the ENIGMA-PD documentation page

+The [ENIGMA Consortium](https://enigma.ini.usc.edu/about-2/) is an international effort by leaders worldwide.
 This site provides information on the XYZ WG team, ongoing and completed projects, and useful resources.

 <div class="grid cards" markdown>